-Within the first twelve months cracks and blisters can appear in the surface of moulded GRP components.
-These are cosmetic only and have no effect on the vehicles structure.
+Within the first twelve months cracks and blisters may appear in the surface of the moulded GRP components.
+These are cosmetic only and have no effect on the vehicle structure.
 These components can be readily repaired using the correct procedure (please refer this to your supplying dealer).